the-teachingRSE-project/competencies/response_to_referees.md

 > Also is it meant to be aspirational (e.g., all RSEs should have these)
 > or does it represent the current state of RSEs (e.g., most RSEs already have these competencies)?

-We acknowledge that the scope and the perspective might be confusing at parts.
+We acknowledge that the scope and the perspective might be confusing in parts.
 We have extended the abstract and the introduction to clarify that the foundational competencies are based on what is often encountered in Germany and beyond, while aiming to be guidelines for aspiring RSEs.